bcherny/angular-commonjs/README.md

     bar.doSomething()
     baz.doSomethingElse()
   })

+// (contents of bar.js and baz.js are the same as the first example)
 ```

 However, if we start using Browserify, our code gets a bit misleading.
 Since registering a component with Angular registers it globally, requiring a component does not actually return a value (as is good practice in CommonJS), but rather registers it with Angular, allowing it to be injected.
 So there is still no direct link in our code between the component being required and the component being injected by Angular.